Monotonicity of non-pluripolar products and complex Monge-Amp\`ere equations with prescribed singularity: Complex Monge-Amp ere equations with prescribed singularity type

 This simple example suggests that we need to be more selective in our choice of $\phi$, to make \eqref{eq: CMAE_sing} well posed.
 As it turns out, the natural choice is to take $\phi$ such that $P_{\theta}[\phi]=\phi$, as suggested by our study of currents of relative full mass in the previous subsection.
 Therefore, for the rest of this section we ask that $\phi$ additionally satisfies:

-Such a potential $\phi$ is of model type, and $[\phi]$ is a \emph{model type singularity}.
+Such a potential $\phi$ is called a model potential, and $[\phi]$ is a \emph{model type singularity}.
 As $V_\theta = P_\theta[V_\theta]$, one can think of such $\phi$ as generalizations of $V_\theta$, the potential with minimal singularity from \cite{BEGZ10}.
 Wee refer to Remark \ref{rem: examples} for natural constructions of model type singularities.

-As a technical assumption, we will ask that $\phi$ has additionally small unbounded locus, i.e., $\phi$ is locally bounded outside a closed pluripolar set $A \subset X$.
+As a technical assumption, we will ask that $\phi$ has additionally \emph{small unbounded locus}, i.e., $\phi$ is locally bounded outside a closed pluripolar set $A \subset X$.
 This will be needed to carry out arguments involving integration by parts in the spirit of \cite{BEGZ10}.